-- 1. Ramesh's father is a scrap dealer.
-He works hard the whole day to manually separate iron particles from the scrap.
-Ramesh advised his father to use an electromagnet to do the same work. - (a) Why did Ramesh advise his father to use an electromagnet? - (b) What values are associated with Ramesh's advice? - Ans. (a) An electromagnet makes it easy to find and move metallic objects.
+1. Ramesh's father is a scrap dealer.
+He works hard the whole day to manually separate iron particles

+- (a) Why did Ramesh advise his father to use an electromagnet? - (b) What skills/life skills are demonstrated by Ramesh's advice? - Ans. (a) An electromagnet makes it easy to find and move metallic objects.
 When the electricity is on, it works like a magnet, separating metallic objects from other scrap, and drops the object when electricity is switched off. - (b) Concern and love for parents; practical application of concepts learnt in classroom - 2.
 Monika was ironing her school uniform like every other day.
 She accidentally touched the electric iron and got an electric shock.
 She switched off the iron and took out the plug.
 On opening the plug, she found that the wire with green insulation was out of its socket.
-She fixed the wire in the socket and connected the electric iron to the mains through the plug. - (a) Name the wire with green insulation. - (b) How does it help in avoiding electric shock? - (c) What values do we learn from Monika? - Ans. (a) Earth wire - (b) It creates a safe route for the current to flow through when the live wire comes in contact with the metallic body of the appliance. - (c) Doing one's own work; putting classroom concepts to practical use
+She fixed the wire in the socket and connected the electric iron to the mains through the plug. - (a) Name the wire with green insulation. - (b) How does it help in avoiding electric shock? - (c) What skills/life skills do we learn from Monika?

-- 3. Nishat received a souvenir from his cousin, a metallic kangaroo with a magnet attached to its back.
+- Ans. (a) Earth wire - (b) It creates a safe route for the current to flow through when the live wire comes in contact with the metallic body of the appliance. - (c) Doing one's own work; putting classroom concepts to practical use - 3.
+Nishat received a souvenir from his cousin, a metallic kangaroo with a magnet attached to its back.
 His younger sister, Nikhat, a class V student started playing with it and found that the souvenir got stuck to various metallic objects, like the refrigerator door and the spoon.
-She took a wrist watch and was about to bring it close to the magnet, when Nishat told her not to do so and patiently explained the reason so she wouldn't repeat it in his absence. - (a) Why can the watch be damaged if brought near a magnet time and again? - (b) What values do we learn from Nishat? - Ans. (a) The balance wheel of a mechanical watch can get magnetised, affecting the performance of the watch. - (b) Being patient and loving with children; using concepts learnt in classroom in real life
+She took a wrist watch and was about to bring it close to the magnet, when Nishat told her not to do so and patiently explained the reason so she wouldn't repeat it in his absence. - (a) Why can the watch be damaged if brought near a magnet time and again? - (b) What skills/life skills do we learn from Nishat? - Ans. (a) The balance wheel of a mechanical watch can get magnetised, affecting the performance of the watch. - (b) Being patient and loving with children; using concepts learnt in classroom in real-life